-I always wondered who this person was and why the world imitates her extremely strange outfits and flowers around their head.
+I always wondered who this person was and why the world imitated her extremely strange outfits and flowers around their head.

 Where I am from, this is a very popular Halloween costume.
 Even though people have no idea who Frida was, her portrait is famous in my country – an image of love, art, fear, suffering, and the joy of being alive.